corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/setting-up-corda5-network/index.md

 ## Deploy your network

-1. Deploy your network by running the following command:
+1. Deploy your network by running one of the following commands:

+   * If you are in the same directory as your `<network-name>.yaml` file, run:

    `corda-cli network deploy -n <network-name> | docker-compose -f - up -d`

+   * If you are not in the directory of your `<network-name>.yaml` file, run:

+   `corda-cli network deploy -n <network-name> -f <network-name.yaml file location> | docker-compose -f - up -d`

    The `corda-cli network deploy` command will look for the type of network and a network definition file (by default in the local directory) with the name `<network-name>.yaml`.
 Also, it will create a `.yaml` file that the Docker Compose can use to create a collections of containers and a network.